bekk/bekk-christmas/post/react/recoil-js - state-management-for react.md

 #### Tailored for React

 Recoil is made specifically for React and offers close compatibility with features like React Concurrent mode and React Suspense as we saw in the example.
-The team also claim to support new React features as they become available.
+The team also claims to support new React features as they become available.

 #### Easy to learn

-When I tried Recoil I realized how complicated and difficult other state libraries like Redux are.
+When I tried Recoil I realized how complicated and difficult other state libraries like Redux were.

 Recoil offers a simple API, with semantics and behavior in a known reactish manner.
 It also comes "boilerplate-free".
 All you need to get started is to wrap your code with RecoilRoot.